This post was contributed by D.H.

 and no locals have felt more like family than the Dubliners.

-Meet Dini: Hi!
-My name is Dini and I live in Upstate New York.
+Meet DH: Hi!
+I live in Upstate New York.
 When I’m not working as a marketing manager, I volunteer for several organizations – and gain free trips in exchange!
 A win-win!
 Travel pet peeve: the lack of Kosher food options abroad.
 Get it together, Ireland!
 Keep up with me on IG.

 Got a story to tell?
 Shoot us your article at email@example.com.